 Connecticut Domestic Asset Protection Trusts

 Effective January 1, 2020, Connecticut adopted the “Connecticut Qualified Dispositions Trust Act”, which permits the establishment of self-settled domestic asset protection trusts (DAPTs).
-DAPTs are irrevocable, self-settled trusts, which permit the person establishing the trust (the “grantor” or the “settlor”) to fund the trust with his or her own assets and to remain a beneficiary of the DAPT.
+DAPTs are irrevocable, self-settled trusts that permit the person establishing the trust (the “grantor” or “settlor”) to fund the trust with their own assets and to remain a beneficiary of the DAPT.
 If properly structured, the DAPT will shield the assets from claims of most future creditors of the grantor.

-In order to establish a DAPT, the grantor will create an irrevocable trust and transfer their assets to the newly established trust.
-The irrevocable trust must meet three requirement: (i) the trust must have a “qualified trustee” as one of the trustees, (ii) the trust document must incorporate Connecticut law to govern its validity, construction, and administration; and (iii) the trust document must include a spendthrift clause.
+To establish a DAPT, the grantor will create an irrevocable trust and transfer their assets into it.
+The irrevocable trust must meet three requirements: (i) the trust must have a “qualified trustee” as one of the trustees, (ii) the trust document must incorporate Connecticut law to govern its validity, construction, and administration; and (iii) the trust document must include a spendthrift clause.

 A qualified trustee cannot be the grantor (or any other individual who transferred assets to the trust) and must be either an individual residing in Connecticut or an entity authorized by Connecticut law to act as trustee.

-The property held in a Connecticut DAPT will generally be protected against creditor claims, except fraudulent transfer claims under the Connecticut Uniform Fraudulent Transfer Act, certain child support and marital support obligations, and tort claims that arose before the transfer of assets to the Connecticut DAPT.
-Claims that arise after a transfer of property into a Connecticut DAPT are subject to a four-year statutes of limitations period.
+The property held in a Connecticut DAPT will generally be protected against creditor claims, except for fraudulent transfer claims under the Connecticut Uniform Fraudulent Transfer Act, specific child support and marital support obligations, and tort claims arising before the transfer of assets to the Connecticut DAPT.
+Claims that arise after a transfer of property into a Connecticut DAPT are subject to a four-year statute of limitations period.
 Because the settlor can receive income and principal from the trust, the DAPT is not a Medicaid planning trust.

 best-2021